-It is sound advice too, and in a perfect world, all new authors would want to engage professional editors.
+It is sound advice, and in a perfect world, all new authors would want to engage professional editors and proofreaders.

 If you are fortunate enough to have signed with a traditional publishing house, your manuscript will receive professional editing.

-A publishing deal usually includes developmental editing, copy editing and line editing.
+A publishing deal usually includes developmental editing, copy editing, line editing, and cover designers.

 Self-publishing is now the most common means of fulfilling the goal of becoming a published author.

-However, without any kind of editing, and rushing to publish a book, it can turn into a nightmare of awful reviews and abysmal sales.
+But without any manuscript critique, editing, and rushing to publish a book, it can turn into a nightmare of awful reviews and abysmal sales.

-How much does it cost to hire an editor?
+How much does it cost to hire a good editor?